Llanfaelog

 Llanfaelog is a village and community in western Anglesey, Wales.
 It is situated some 13 kilometres south-east of Holyhead and 22 kilometres west of the city of Bangor.
 At the 2001 census, it had a population of 1,679, increasing to 1,758 at the 2011 Census.
 The community includes Rhosneigr, Bryn Du, and Pencarnisiog.

+The Community Councillors information can be seen on this link.
 The population of the village itself is less than 400.

 Geography

 Llanfaelog is bordered by Llanfihangel yn Nhowyn to the north, Bryngwran to the northeast, Pencarnisiog to the east, Bryn Du to the southeast, Aberffraw to the south, and Rhosneigr to the west.
 The main railway line to Holyhead passes close to the village, between it and the coast which is about a mile to the southwest.
 The A4080 road branches at Llanfaelog; a loop goes northwest to Rhosneigr railway station, curves to the left to reach Rhosneigr on the coast and then continues round Llyn Maelog to rejoin the direct branch of the road half a mile south of the village of Llanfaelog.